-Writing is made up of many small skills that together create “chunks” of skill sets.
+Helping your child to write better involves many small skills that together create “chunks” of skill sets.
 Like an orchestra, these skill sets must work together in concert to create a piece of work that feels harmonious, unified, and whole.
-If any section of the orchestra (or single instrument) is out of tune or off beat, the whole performance suffers.
+If any section of the orchestra (or single instrument) is out of tune or off beat, the whole performance sounds off.
 In the same way, any unmastered skill in writing causes the entire process to suffer.
 As beautiful, creative, spontaneous, or imaginative as music and writing can be, there is a skill-based side that requires practice and dedication.
 In music, if a trumpet player cannot control their breath well, the sound that comes out is squeaky and shrill.
 A drummer must practice keeping an even tempo or they will mislead an entire band.
 Writing is the same way.
-Any skill that is not mastered is like that shrill note, that skip in the rhythm, or simply that lack of spark that puts the audience to sleep.
+Any skill that is not mastered causes writing difficulties is like that shrill note, that skip in the rhythm, or simply that lack of spark in the music.

-Writing is hard, and struggling students need support as they practice each individual skill and slowly put them all together to effectively help with writing difficulties.
-With support they will discover the feeling of having created a masterpiece, with each skill playing with the rest and no one skill more noticeable than the other.
-All is in harmony and the work flows out from the skills in a beautiful symphony.
+Because writing is hard, struggling students need support as they practice each individual skill and slowly to overcome writing difficulties.
+With support they will discover the feeling of creating a masterpiece, with each skill playing with the rest and no one skill more noticeable than the other.
+All is in harmony and the work flows out like a beautiful symphony.

-When trying to help students with writing difficulties it is important to identify which of the sub-skills are actually causing the problems.
-Understanding what the skills of good writing are and having a common language to communicate about them is an important first step.
+To help your student with writing difficulties it is important to identify which of the sub-skills are actually causing the problems.
+Understanding what the skills of good writing are and having a common language to communicate about them with your student is an important first step.
 Explicitly teaching and practicing these traits of good writing can address many writing difficulties.
 According to the 6+1 Traits® of Writing model there are six traits (+1) that appear in all good writing.
 Our job is to help your student learn all of them.
 They are:

 And Education Northwest’s 6+1 Traits writing model adds one more: